eProsima/Integration-Service-docs/docs/index.rst

 *Integration Service* provides a plugin-based platform that is easily and intuitively configurable.
 An *Integration Service* instance can connect *N* middlewares through dedicated plugins that speak the same language as the core.
-This common language is `eProsima xtypes <https://github.com/eProsima/xtypes>`_; a fast and lightweight `OMG DDS-XTYPES standard <https://www.omg.org/spec/DDS-XTypes>`_ C++17 header-only implementation.
+This common language is `eProsima xTypes <https://github.com/eProsima/xtypes>`_; a fast and lightweight `OMG DDS-XTYPES standard <https://www.omg.org/spec/DDS-XTypes>`_ C++17 header-only implementation.
-Find more information on the core and on the *XTypes* representation language in the :ref:`is_core` section of this documentation.
+Find more information on the core and on the *xTypes* representation language in the :ref:`is_core` section of this documentation.

 .. _shs: